Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Experiments Results

-Comparing client-specific BN layers to non-client-specific normalization approaches, the results indicate that the NF technique outperforms all other techniques.
-Using the average of client-specific BN layers and estimating the running statistics on the validation data gives the second-best results.
-However, this estimation is less practical as it requires unlabeled data from the unseen client.
+Non-client specific feature normalization, particularly IN, gives the best generalization results, with NF giving the second-best results.
+Therefore, these approaches are preferable for generalization compared to averaging client-specific BN layers, and estimating running statistics from target data, which yield the worst results.
+Additionally, the estimation requires unlabeled data the from unseen client.